10-Year Annualized Percentage Change (2015-2024)

 How will my new appraised value affect my taxes?

-A property’s taxable value is the market value multiplied by the tax (or assessment) rate.
-For residential property, the tax rate is 1.35% and for commercial property, the tax rate is 1.89%.
+A property’s market value multiplied by the tax rate is the taxable value.
+For residential property, the tax rate is 1.35%.
+Other states often call this the “assessment rate”.

+Taxing jurisdictions then determine how many mills to levy each year based on their revenue authority and the total amount of taxable value in their jurisdiction.
+If the taxable value in a jurisdiction increases, entities reduce mills.
 The following is the basic formula taxing jurisdictions use to determine the number of mills to be levied on properties within the jurisdiction.
-Any voted mills would be added onto this amount.